ITR Filing Deadline Missed?

 • Agents etc

-Banks may also depending upon internal policies, provide online application facility.
+Banks may also, depending upon internal policies, provide online application facilities.

 Q- What are the KYC norms?

-Every application for SGB shall be accompanied by the ‘PAN Number’ issued by the Income Tax Department to the investor(s). and, the same suffice for the Know Your Customer norms.
+Every application for SGB shall be accompanied by the ‘PAN Number’ issued by the Income Tax Department to the investor(s). and the same suffices for the Know Your Customer norms.

 Q- Can an investor hold from more than one investor ID for subscribing to the Sovereign Gold Bond?